 - Configuration API-used to configure Co-browse and its integration with other media.
-Also used to subscribe to the main Co-browse JavaScript API and the Chat API. - Co-browse API-the main Co-browse API.
-It provides methods and callbacks to work with Co-browse and can be used to implement a custom UI for co-browsing. - Chat API-API of the built-in Chat widget.
-Can be used to customize the widget and to access the lower level Chat Service API. - External Media API-allows you to integrate Co-browse with a custom chat, WebRTC or any other JavaScript based media.
+Also used to subscribe to the main Co-browse JavaScript API. - Co-browse API-the main Co-browse API.
+It provides methods and callbacks to work with Co-browse and can be used to implement a custom UI for co-browsing. - External Media API-allows you to integrate Co-browse with a custom chat, WebRTC or any other JavaScript based media.